JohnnyLdeAlba/ecco-password-generator/README.md

 For example, the Japanese version of Ecco the Dolphin is not compatible with the US version due to tweaks in the password algorithm.

-As a little bit of extra spice, the ripple effect used on the password screen animation is also an algorithm ported from the original games.
+As a little bit of extra spice, the password screen animation used in the generator incorporates a ripple effect that is also an algorithm ported from the original games!

 # Features